Monk 36 Limerick at anchor in the San Juan Islands at sunset

 How to Store and Use Glass on Board

 Many boats come complete with a set of plastic dishes - as did ours.
 It seems that the general consensus is that because an item is on a boat it has a tendency to break and therefore should be plastic.
 Not so!
 Mike and I really don't like to eat or drink from plastic as it seems to take on a taste after some time.
-We also try to use as little plastic in our lives as possible, so [...]
+We also [...]

 Apr12, 2013